Dental Implants — New Bedford, MA

 Missing Multiple Teeth

 For patients who are missing several teeth in a row, we can use an implant bridge.
 One dental implant will be placed on either side of the empty space in your row of teeth.
-Between them, your new replacement teeth with be secure in order to literally bridge the gap.
-Implant bridges can typically replace four missing teeth in a row.
-If your missing teeth are in different parts of your mouth, we may recommend a partial implant denture.
+Between them, your new replacement teeth will sit securely in place, literally bridging the gap.
+This type of dental implant can typically replace up to four missing teeth in a row.

 Missing All Teeth